 GER 320.
-Junior Seminar in German, 3 hours, Offered as needed Possible topics include: Readings in relevant issues such as "Germany as a Multi-cultural Society", the German short story, the Contemporary German Film, Cultural History of Germany,

-Production of a One-Act Play.
+Junior Seminar in German, 3 hours, Offered as needed Possible topics include: Readings in relevant issues such as "Germany as a Multi-cultural Society", the German short story, the Contemporary German Film, Cultural History of Germany, Production of a One-Act Play.
 Prerequisites: German 301 and 302.

 May be repeated with different topics.
 Nominal fee.

 GER 400.
-Teaching Assistantship, 1-3 hours, Offered as needed arrangement.
+Teaching Assistantship, 1-3 hours, Offered as needed Includes classroom experience and work in comparative methodologies.
+Designed for the student considering a language teaching career.
+Basic credit 1 hour.
+Up to 3 hours through special arrangement.
 May not be repeated beyond 3 total hours.
 By departmental invitation.
 Does not count toward major or minor.
 Nominal fee.